-Site Ref Site Address Settlement Size (ha) Developable area Capacity Planning Status inc NP/ELR Planning application reference GF/BF ALC Flood Zone MSA Relationship with nearest settlement Highways impact (Red=Responses) Accessibility Heritage (Red=Responses) Natural Environment Landscape/character/ topography Status of the site through the Site Slection Methodology RAGE via Claylands Avenue arm of the A57/Shireoaks Common roundbaout of from Gateford Avenue/Claylands Avenue junction.
+Site Ref Site Address Size (ha) Developable area Capacity Planning Status inc NP/ELR Planning application reference GF/BF ALC Flood Zone MSA Relationship with nearest settlement Highways impact (Red=Responses) Accessibility Heritage (Red=Responses) Natural Environment Landscape/character/ topography Status of vthe site through the Site Slection Methodology R A GE ELAA3 LAA 547 Sandy Lane Industrial Estate Vesuvius Worksop O no vacant land available total 11.08 + community The site is brownfield N/A The site lies within FZ1 The site does not lie within a minerals safeguardin g zone.
+The site lies within the settlement boundary of Worksop via Claylands Avenue arm of the A57/Shireoaks Common roundbaout of from Gateford Avenue/Claylands Avenue junction.
 The number of goods vehicles is likely to be low given the employment area is E(g).'
 Subject to detailed design arrangements NCC made no objections to the scheme.
-As consented be accessible by a range of employees.
-ELAA3 LAA 547 Sandy Lane Industrial Estate Vesuvius Worksop 0 no vacant land available Existing employment site EDNA: This is a mixed-use employment site with planning permission for up to 24,070 sq m of employment uses which is being built out.
-The site is in a good location with good access into Worksop town centre as well as to the strategic road network.
-ETC02/11/001 99/R - 5500sqm Asda (0.55ha), 20,980sqm industrial (2.09ha), 3090sqm hybrid (0.30ha) - total 11.08 + community land to north The site is brownfield N/A The site lies within FZ1 The site does not lie within a minerals safeguardin g zone.
-The site lies within the settlement boundary of Worksop Sandy Lane acts as spine road & as access for businesses.
+As consented Sandy Lane acts as spine road & as access for businesses.
 Feeder roads provide connections to these.
 Mix of local non-commercial traffic & HGVs does not constrain vehicle movements.
-The site lies within 100m of the A57, and has good roundabout access onto the A57, a major east-west route so has good accessibility to Worksop and the wider strategic network (the M1 is 10 miles to the west).
-Services, facilities and homes are potentially accessible by cycle and by foot.
+The site lies within 100m of the A57, and has good roundabout access onto the A57, a major east-west route so has good accessibility to Worksop and the wider strategic network (the M1 is 10 miles to the Services, facilities and homes are potentially accessible by cycle and by foot.
 A bus service runs along Sandy Lane.
 Worksop Railway Station is 1000m from the site.
 The site is within 100m of the A57.
 The site is within Worksop built-up area (settlement boundary).
 The site has the potential to be accessible by a range of employees.
 There are no national or local heritage designations nearby.
 The Tranker Wood LWS, also designated as ancient woodland and semi natural greenspace adjoins the northern boundary of the site.
 It is not agricultural land, and the site is previously developed.
 The site has little intrinsic amenity value and is currently occupied by employment development.
-Existing Site protected through the Local Plan ELAA4 LAA 548 Highgroun ds Industrial Estate Worksop 0 no vacant land available N/A Adjoins an existing employment site Currently under construction .
+Existing Site protected through the Local Plan ELAA4 LAA 548 Highgroun ds Industrial Estate Worksop 0 no vacant land available N/A the strategic road network.
+Adjoins an existing employment site Currently under construction .
 Retail and leisure uses 20/00745/RE S RM for four retail units, 82 bedroom hotel, and pub/restauran t Greenfield N/A A small part of the souther n area of the site lies within FZ2.
 The south western part of the site lies within the Lime Combine for Inset minerals safeguardin g zone.
-The site lies within the settlement boundary of Worksop not constrain vehicle movements.
-The site has direct roundabout access, Services, facilities and homes are potentially accessible by cycle and by foot.
+The site lies within the settlement boundary of Worksop west).
+High Grounds Road acts as dedicated spine road & as access for businesses.
+Feeder roads provide connections to these.
+Mix of local non-commercial traffic & HGVs does not constrain vehicle movements.
+The site has direct roundabout access, albeit it shared with retail/commercial uses, onto the A57, a major east-west route so has good accessibility to Worksop and the wider strategic Services, facilities and homes are potentially accessible by cycle and by foot.
 A bus service runs to Sainsbury's adjoining the site.
 The site adjoins the A57.
 The site is within Worksop built-up area (settlement boundary).
 The site has the potential to be accessible by a range of employees.
 There are no national or local heritage designations nearby.
 High Grounds Wood LWS adjoins the northern boundary of the site.
 It is not agricultural land, and the site is previously developed.
 The site has little intrinsic amenity value and is currently occupied by employment development.
 Existing Site protected through the Local Plan